wavefrontHQ/docs/pages/doc/integrations_aws_overview-API.md

 }
       ```

-   In these examples, `roleArn` is the [Role ARN from your Amazon account](integrations_aws_overview.html#give-wavefront-read-only-access-to-your-amazon-account), and the `externalId` is the external ID [that you have already created](integrations_aws_overview_API.html#getting-an-external-id).
+   In these examples, the `roleArn` value is the [Role ARN from your Amazon account](integrations_aws_overview.html#give-wavefront-read-only-access-to-your-amazon-account), and the `externalId` value is the external ID [that you have already created](integrations_aws_overview_API.html#getting-an-external-id).
 If you don’t provide an external ID, the request will time out.

 1. Click **Try it out!**.